 Some like it white, some like it red … others use flour, some others don’t … and could be served hot or cold … Well, I like it red with flour and served hot.
-This is one of my favorite recipes and I believe this dish would make a nice transition into the late summer days as well.
+This is one of my favorite recipes and I believe it would make a nice transition into the late summer days as well.

 - vegetable oil (sunflower)